AranBacall/DigitalMarketplaceAlerter/README.md

 follow the link to log in to view the list of opportunities this software has seen, and the list of people to alert when new opportunities are detected.

+The regex from the alert is matched against the opportunity's customer, and if it matches an email is sent.
+To match all alerts, use a regex of ```.*```.
+You can temporarily disable alerts, or delete them completely from the list of alerts.

+In the Opportunities view, you can "unalert" an opportunity.
+It will then be picked up for notifications on the next sweep (10 seconds) and emails alerts generated.
+This works well if you had an email outage.

 ### Diagnostics

 This app uses an embedded [H2 database](http://www.h2database.com/).
 You can view the contents